dv-lse/fdi-patent-innovate/data/narrative.md

   region: Asia
 :::

 Some factors make regions more receptive to foreign firms’ interventions.
 Foreign direct investments in computers and drugs lead to powerful increase in regional innovation.
+Innovation in these two technologies relies greatly on collaborations.
+As FDIs foster

+#

 Furthermore, two continents stand out: Asia and Europe.
 These continents are those that benefit the most from foreign interventions.
+Asian and European firms appear to be more likely to absorb the knowledge transmitted through firms investing abroad.

+Surpisingly, while Latin America attracts a substantial amount of foreign firms, local economies do not seem to benefit from their presences, in terms of patents.

+You can explore the results by technologies and macro regions, using the drop-down menus.

+#

 # Credits